PHLAK/docker-transmission/README.md

 ### Running the container

 In order to persist configuration data when upgrading your daemon container you should create a named data volume.
-This is no required but is _highly_ recommended.
+This is not required but is _highly_ recommended.

     docker volume create --name transmission-data